-There’s a heap of opportunity to become a hospital volunteer in Philadelphia.
+There’s a heap of opportunities to become a hospital volunteer in Philadelphia.

-From University-estabilished programs, to private healthcare auxiliaries, there’s a lot here for adults, teenagers, healthcare students and anyone else interested in giving back to the local community.
+From University-established programs to private healthcare auxiliaries, there’s a lot here for adults, teenagers, healthcare students, and anyone else interested in giving back to the local community.

 Have a read over the following programs and find something that hopefully fits.